History of Ty Gibbs in Timeline

 In 2023, Ty Gibbs drove the No. 19 on a part-time basis, scoring one win at Indianapolis.

-In 2023, Ty Gibbs joined the NASCAR Cup Series full-time, driving the No. 54 for Joe Gibbs Racing, achieved four top-five finishes, and earned the NASCAR Rookie of the Year title.
+In 2023, Ty Gibbs joined the NASCAR Cup Series on a full-time basis, driving the No. 54 for Joe Gibbs Racing and earned the NASCAR Rookie of the Year title.

-On October 16, 2024, it was announced that Ty Gibbs would become a co-owner of Joe Gibbs Racing and would own the No. 54 Toyota Supra for the Xfinity Series starting in 2025.
+On October 16, 2024, it was announced that Ty Gibbs would become a co-owner of Joe Gibbs Racing.

 2024: A. Pérez

-In 2024, Ty Gibbs scored his first career pole at the Coca-Cola 600, and his second at Pocono.
-He made the playoffs but was eliminated after the Round of 16, finishing the year fifteenth in the final point standings.
+In 2024, Ty Gibbs scored his first career pole at the Coca-Cola 600.
+Despite not winning a race, he made the playoffs and finished the year fifteenth in the final point standings.

-In 2025, Ty Gibbs will become a co-owner of Joe Gibbs Racing and will own the No. 54 Toyota Supra for the Xfinity Series.
+In 2025, Ty Gibbs will own the No. 54 Toyota Supra for the Xfinity Series.

-In 2025, after the race at New Hampshire where Gibbs and Denny Hamlin got into one another, with Hamlin spinning out Gibbs, Gibbs posted on his Instagram agreeing with Kevin Harvick that the latest drama inside JGR was potentially derailing Hamlin's 2025 title run.
+On September 22, Ty Gibbs posted on his Instagram agreeing with Kevin Harvick, who said that the latest drama inside JGR was potentially derailing Hamlin's 2025 title run.